Live Export: Lesson 5 Civics & Citizenship, Yr 9

 Students are to hold a conversation with their parents or caregivers, in addition to sharing their own knowledge and understanding of citizenship in action – as discussed in this lesson.

-Following their conversations, students can then pair-share their discussions with a trusted peer in class.
+Following their conversations, students can then share their discussions with a partner.

 Helpful prompts for students to ask adults: